 - 1/2 lb medium grain rice

 - 2 tbsp ghee

 - 2 tsp seven spice blend

 - 1-2 tbsp ice-cold water

 - 1 tsp salt

 - 1/2 cup lemon juice, freshly squeezed

 - 3 tsp dried mint

 - 2 tbsp pomegranate molasses

-- water, to cover eggplants
+- beef or chicken broth, to cover eggplants (or water)